A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Total credit limit

-Timing of applications
+Timing of applications for credit card strategy

-Some banks restrict the number of applications they will approve in a certain period of time.
+Some banks restrict the number of applications they will approve in a certain timeframe.
 For example, Citi will only approve one card in any eight-day period and only two personal credit cards in a 65-day period.
 Even slower, Citi only approves one small business card per customer every 90 days.
-Many credit card issuers have some type of restriction on application frequency.
-It's a good idea to do your homework if you plan to apply for multiple cards with the same bank.

 History of applications